Tatra V570: First prototype

 The initial proposal of the concept was presented by Tatra designer Erich Übelacker, who previously worked on the Tatra 57 car.
 However, at the time Übelacker's proposal was strongly criticised by Ledwinka.
 When he was facing the prospect of leaving the company, he finally presented the project with aerodynamic car body with a teardrop rear, which would be used to accommodate the whole drive-line of the car.
-Paul Jaray, the noted Zeppelin designer, produced a prototype aerodynamic body for the Tatra 57. Übelacker was a mercurial young engineer with great imagination and a lot of enthusiasm - however he lacked the perseverance needed to bring his ideas to fruition, and that is when Ledwinka stepped in to finish the work which might otherwise have come to nothing.
-The new design was initially tried under a body which was not aerodynamic (the first V570 prototype).
+Paul Jaray, the noted Zeppelin designer, produced a prototype aerodynamic body for the standard Tatra 57. Übelacker was a mercurial young engineer with great imagination and a lot of enthusiasm - however he lacked the perseverance needed to bring his ideas to fruition, and that is when Ledwinka stepped in to finish the work which might otherwise have come to nothing.
+The new design was initially tried under a conventional T57 two-seater drophead coupe body, which was not aerodynamic (the first T57-V570 prototype).
 Two pieces of the first V570 were made in 1931.

 Second prototype

-The work on the second prototype's aerodynamic body started.
+The work on the second prototype's aerodynamic body started in 1933.
 The second prototype was based on patents using streamlining principles of Paul Jaray.
-It was very similar to the first prototype, but this time it was equipped with an aerodynamic body.
+It was not similar to the first conventional prototype, but this time it was equipped with an aerodynamic body.
 The lower part was following the lines of an aeroplane wing, while the upper part was supposed to be like a second wing added on top.
 The rear mudguards were incorporated into the body and the rear wheels were covered.
 The remnants of front mudguards became part of the front bonnet.
 The running boards were abandoned and accessories (i.e. door handles) were recessed into the body.
 The floor was flat and enclosed.
 The front window was inclined at a 45° angle.

 The positioning of the engine at the rear and its cooling became a difficult task, which is demonstrated by the large number of patents considering the airflow to the rear engine compartment which Tatra registered at the time.
 The initial prototype had an engine derived from the Tatra 57 two-seater.

 The final design had four seats.
 The engine was a two-cylinder air-cooled boxer 854 cc with a power rating of 18 HP at 3500 RPM.
 The engine, gear-box and half-axles were of unitary construction.
 The simple two door body had a timber frame.
 Although it was made purely to test different design ideas, it had good handling and could easily reach speeds of 80 km/h.

 The responsibility for final construction was given to Hans Ledwinka's son Erich.

-Serial production was considered, however the Tatra 57's outstanding commercial success precluded it, the principles of V570 were later used in the Tatra T77 and Tatra T97 designs.
+Serial production was considered.
+However, the Tatra 57's outstanding commercial success precluded it.
+The principles of V570 were later used in the Tatra T77 and Tatra T97 designs.

 The car was later sold and its owner used it daily for 30 years, before it was handed back to Tatra factory museum.